 Finally, a location must be identified where the established minimum flow criteria can be assessed in future years.
 As described previously, the upper St. Marks River drains into two known swallets located north of Natural Bridge Road before re-emerging approximately 0.6 miles south at the River Rise where flow increases substantially due to the additional spring discharge (Figure 1-4).
 Additionally, under flooded conditions, there may be overland surface water flow that bypasses the swallets.
 South of Natural Bridge Road there are two small springs, Natural Bridge Spring and Gerrell Spring.
-Gerrell Spring discharges to approximately 1 cfs bypassing the swallet and discharging downstream to the St. Marks River.
+Gerrell Spring discharges to approximately 27 cfs to a small swallet located south of Natural Bridge Road (not shown on figure) with approximately 1 cfs bypassing the swallet and discharging downstream to the St. Marks River.
 Natural Bridge Spring discharges to a swallet (Natural Bridge #1) located south of Natural Bridge Road.
 Under some conditions a small portion (<1 cfs) of the discharge from Natural Bridge Spring can flow north under a bridge on Natural Bridge Road and discharge into the St. Marks River.